 Changes in wind speed as a result of buildings vary depending on wind direction and building morphology.
-On Quinpool sides of the proposed building, 'streamlines' can occur where the wind is accelerated through the openings between buildings when the wind is oriented in the same direction as the street.
-This orientation occurs at low frequencies throughout the year, being most pronounced in the spring.
-The 4 storey conditions on Pepperell and the large existing street trees will significantly mitigate the impacts of the 8 storey building as compared to Quinpool Road sidewalks.
-The new building could result in increased uncomfortable coonditions 3-4% of the time in the winter, 5-6% of the time in the spring and almost no impact in the summer.
-These reduced thermal comfort conditions are the trade-off for intensification and increased density in the urban core.
+On both streets, 'streamlines' can occur where the wind is accelerated through the openings between Sunrise Manour and the new tower when the wind is oriented from the south-west.
+This orientation occurs in summertime but winds are generally much lower in the summer as well.
+When it does occur, it will be windier than today in George Dixon Park but the large trees in the park will deaden much of the strealine winds between the towers.
+It will also be windier on the back side of Victoria Hall as a result.
+The new building could result in increased uncomfortable conditions 3-4% of the time in the winter, 5-6% of the time in the spring and only 2-3% of the time in the summer.
+These reduced thermal comfort conditions are one of the trade-offs for intensification and increased density in the urban core and in the areas demarcated in the CentrePlan for growth.